k2view-academy/K2View-Academy/articles/17_fabric_credentials/04_fields_level_authorization.md

 For example, to restrict certain users from accessing VIP customers, it is possible to add a new field to the root table called vip_ind and mark the VIP customers with 'Y'.
 All other customers will remain with vip_ind set to null.
 Afterwards, it is required to define a view called customers_vip that runs select * from root_table where vip_ind is null.
 Users with a role linked to a security profile that contains this view will not have access to the VIP customers, as the sync activity will throw unauthorized exception.

-Known limitation: Field-Level Authorization does not apply to GraphIt when it is invoked directly as a Web Service.
-In order to enforce the authorization mechanism, you should create a Web Service that invokes a GraphIt file.

 ### End-to-End Definition of Field-Level Authorization

 1. Apply data manipulation on a table that contains sensitive data.
 For example, you can add a new field called MASKED_SSN to the CUSTOMER LU table and populate it with a masked value of the original SSN field using the CUSTOMER population flow as illustrated below: